-Email invitation to all UK working members (this audit is open)
+Email invitation to all UK working members (this audit is now closed)

 Launch of the 2019 BAD national clinical audit (skin surgery)